danknights/mice5035/README.md

 ### Connect to MSI with SSH

 **Windows users**
+  * First option: open the command prompt by searching for "command prompt" in the bottom left.
+Then follow the instructions for Mac users below.
+If that does not work, use Putty instead:
     * Visual instructions can be found here: http://gabedev.com/3004/software_guide/ (Step 3)
     * Alternatively, follow these instructions:
     * Install "Putty" by downloading this file and running the installer: https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.73-installer.msi
     * Open the Putty application